-The report stated that a Florida man came into a local business holding a bottle with a label on it saying COVID-19.
+The report stated that a Florida man came into a local business holding a bottle with a label saying COVID-19.

 The man entered the building and started spraying it on the business entrance.
-He was also heard telling the staff that he is infecting everyone with the virus.
+He was also heard telling the staff that he was infecting everyone with the virus.

 This caused chaos and panic among the people inside the business.
 Luckily the incident was immediately reported to the local police.

 The suspect, David Randolph White, 50, was identified by JSO’s Intelligence Unit and the FBI’s Joint Terrorism Task Force upon investigating the incident.

 White is facing charges of manufacturing, possessing, and threatening the use of a weapon or hoax weapon of mass destruction.
 He is still being held on these federal offenses.